How to Manage Large-Scale Art Projects (Step-by-Step)

-Art projects in and of itself can be difficult to deliver timely and exceptionally without sufficient planning—even more so when the scales are larger, and the stakes are higher.
-Composition, materials, paint/clay drying time, and many other variables need to be considered—essentially, effective project management is important for the success of art projects, especially large ones.
+Art projects can be difficult to deliver timely and exceptionally without sufficient planning—even more so when the scales are larger, and the stakes are higher--that's where creative project management for artists takes part.

 Step 1: Understanding the Scope of the Project